 3230.1Pro forma presentation should be based on the latest fiscal year and interim period included in the filing, unless the transaction is already reflected in the audited historical statements for the most recent full fiscal year.
-Unless the pro forma information gives effect to one of the two items (in Section 3230.2) below, a pro forma income statement should not be presented for more than one complete fiscal year.
-In addition to the required latest fiscal year and interim period, the staff generally does not object to a registrant providing a pro forma income statement for the corresponding prior interim period.
+Unless the pro forma information gives effect to one of the two items (in Section 3230.2) below, a pro forma statement of comprehensive income should not be presented for more than one complete fiscal year.
+In addition to the required latest fiscal year and interim period, the staff generally does not object to a registrant providing a pro forma statement of comprehensive income for the corresponding prior interim period.
 (Last updated: 3/31/2009)

 3230.2Pro forma presentation of all periods is required:

 - For a business combination to be accounted for as a reorganization of entities under common control; or

 For example: A registrant files a registration or proxy statement that includes financial statements that do not yet reflect a combination to be accounted for as a reorganization of entities under common control.
 Pro forma statements of comprehensive income are typically required for each fiscal year for which the registrant’s historical financial statements are provided and the subsequent interim period.
 (Last updated: 10/20/2014)

 - For discontinued operations (ASC 205-20) that are not yet reflected in the annual historical statements.